gantry/docs/pages/01.gantry5/02.basics/03.installation/docs.md

 ![Extensions](gantry_extensions.png) {.border .shadow}

+If you are having any issues, including the following error messages:

+* `Failed to load 'g5_hydrogen' template: Please install Gantry5 Framework!`
+* `Error - Please install Gantry5 Framework!`
+* `Error - Gantry5 Templates: Please enable 'System - Gantry5 Framework' plugin!`

-You will need to select all of them, and activate them by selecting the **Enable** button in the upper-left area of the **Extensions Manager**.
+You will want to make sure that all of Gantry's associated extensions are enabled.
+To do so, simply select any non-enabled extensions listed in the image above, and activate them by selecting the **Enable** button in the upper-left area of the **Extensions Manager**.

 {% endset %}
 {% set tab2 %}